AH-SALAH/movstats/README.md

 Challenges had been met through.

--   getting charts do its drawing correctly from the first times.
+-   getting charts do its drawing correctly from the first times, it needed some Patience & searching.
 -   dealing with redux toolkit new syntax.

 ---